 Effects of coffee consumption

-Moderate coffee consumption is typically defined as 3-5 cups per day, based on the European Food Safety Authority’s review of caffeine safety24.
+Research suggests that a regular and moderate consumption of coffee/caffeine may have an effect on physiological, age-related cognitive decline in women, and those over 80 years old in particular.
+Moderate coffee consumption is typically defined as 3-5 cups per day, based on the European Food Safety Authority’s review of caffeine safety1.

-Several human studies have also reported that coffee consumption may have a protective effect on the risk of stroke71-76, especially in women72.
+Studies have also reported that coffee consumption may have a protective effect on the risk of stroke, especially in women5,6.

 Latest research